If your question is not answered below, please contact Taylor Moore at email@example.com.

 What is the candidate statement?

 Submissions must include an up-to-500 words candidate/nomination statement written in English.
+Please do not include your name or contact information in the statement or the filename.
 Submissions without statements will not be considered.

 - What stories does the candidate tell through her photos?